CodingGagan/markdown_test/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 * Substantial query speed improvements even when pagination not in effect
 * Data ingested into and queried from Aggregator component instead of directly from bingen files
 * Distributed tracing integrated into core workflows
-* No more pre-computed "AggStores"; this reduces the memory footprint of Kubecost
+* No more pre-computed "AggStores"; this reduces the memory footprint of nOps
   * Request-level caching still in effect

 ## Aggregator architecture